fabianferno/warpads-agentic/avs/README.md

 - [ethers](https://www.npmjs.com/package/ethers)

 ### Nix Environment
-On [Nix](https://nixos.org/) platforms, if you already have the proper Nix configuration, you can build the project’s artifacts inside a `nix develop` shell
+On [Nix](https://nixos.org/) platforms, if you already have the proper Nix configuration, you can build the project's artifacts inside a `nix develop` shell
 ``` sh
 nix develop
 ```